*Can you keep a secret?

-If the Lord had spoken to you personally for your benefit alone, could you keep it locked inside?
+If the Lord had spoken to you for your benefit alone, could you keep it locked inside?

 One of the hardest things the Lord must ask as woman to do – is to keep quiet!
 We are talkers.
 Men aren’t like us.
-We love to natter (not gossip that is).
+We women love to natter (not gossip that is).

 The Virtuoso’s Incredible Secret

 One of the world’s greatest pianists has revealed to his fans and audiences for the very first time that he has been keeping a secret from them.
-Marcelo Bratke has won five prestigious international awards and played at some of the most coveted venues in h world, even though he cannot read music!
+Marcelo Bratke has won five prestigious international awards and played at some of the most coveted venues in the world, even though he cannot read music!

 Unknown to his audiences and fans all over the world Marcelo has never seen one person in his audience while they have been sitting listening to his extraordinary talent!
 Only now after 25 years Marcelo Bratke confessed how he has been blind for most of his life!
 Now THAT is what you call a secret-keeper!